-Most hotels will have free WiFi but if you need to use the GPS to navigate around KL, you can buy a Maxis Hotlink Red sim card.
-They cost only RM 10 and you can easily top up from any 7-eleven or buy an “internet pass” directly from the Hotlink app.
-1.5 GB data costs US$ 2.40 (RM 10) and will be valid for 7 days.
+You can get free Wi-Fi at most hotels in Kuala Lumpur but if you need GPS to navigate around Malaysia, you can buy a Maxis Hotlink Red sim card.
+It costs about US$ 2.40 (RM 10) and you will have to top up from any 7-eleven or buy an “internet pass” directly from the Hotlink app.
+A 1.5 GB data costs US$ 2.40 (RM 10) and will be valid for 7 days.

-- Best Things to do in Melaka
+- Best Things to do in Melaka in 1 day

 - Penang Itinerary for 3 days

 - Malaysia itinerary for two weeks on a budget

 - How to spend 4 to 12 days in Singapore and Malaysia

 - How to get to Tegala Tujuh Waterfall in Langkawi?